Crio-Bytes/Web/OAuth/readme.md

 ![alt text](https://github.com/rishitha24/Web/blob/main/OAuth/images/5.jpeg)

+## Conclusion

-* It would be a practice to send [ id_token ] to the back instead of profileId.
+1. It would be a practice to send [ id_token ] to the back instead of profileId.
-* Because of the payloads we are able to define the scopes and access the data required to authenticate the user.
+2. Because of the payloads we are able to define the scopes and access the data required to authenticate the user.

-* And yes, now we could succesfully allow user to login with serve party [OAuth] and access the data that the developer requires for unique identity of the user!
+3. And yes, now we could succesfully allow user to login with serve party [OAuth] and access the data that the developer requires for unique identity of the user!
 And that's how OAuth helps.